robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

     cd <dir with Dockerfile>
     docker build -t ros-kinetic-rchomeedu:<version> .

+Incremental Dockerfiles can be used to add and test additional features.
+Some incremental Dockerfiles are present in this folder for testing purposes.
+You can also create your own incremental Dockerfile to add your own specific components.

+To build an incremental Dockerfile

+    cd <dir with Dockerfile>
+    docker build -t ros-kinetic-rchomeedu:<version> -f Dockerfile<version> .

+## Delete an image

+Images use several GB of disk space.
+If you want to remove an image you are not using anymore, use the following commands:

+    docker image ls
+    REPOSITORY                TAG     IMAGE ID         ...
+    image-you-want-to-delete  0.0     6b82ade82afd     ...

+    docker rmi -f <image name or image ID>

 ## Run an image

 Create a folder to share files with the docker container.